chaoss/augur/docs/source/getting-started/command-line-interface/configure.rst

 --rc-config-file        Path to an existing Augur config file whose values will be used as the defaults.
 Defaults to ``None``.
 This parameter does not support being set by an environment variable.

 --write-to-src          Flag for writing the generated config file to the source code tree, instead of the default ``$HOME/.augur``.
-For developer use only.
+For developers use only.
 Defaults to ``False``.

 Example usage\: